ericosur/ericosur-snippet/prime/store/README.md

 	paths.
 - `StorePrime`: loads, queries, and optionally saves an uncompressed prime table.
-- `LoadCompressPrime`: loads and saves a compressed prime table when the optional compressed-loader module is available.
 - `QueryPrime`: the base query implementation used by `StorePrime`; import it from `store.query_prime` when needed.
 - `read_textfile`: loads one integer per line from a text file.